Carl Hiaasen: Novelist

 After becoming a reporter, Hiaasen began writing novels in his spare time.
 The first three were co-authored with his friend and fellow journalist William Montalbano: Powder Burn (1981), Trap Line (1982), and A Death in China (1984).
 His first solo novel, Tourist Season (1986), featured a group of ragged eco-warriors who kidnap the Orange Bowl Queen in Miami.
-The book's main character was whimsically memorialized by Jimmy Buffett in a song called "The Ballad of Skip Wiley," which appeared on his Barometer Soup album.
+The book's main character was whimsically memorialized by Jimmy Buffett in a song called "The Ballad of Skip Wiley", which appeared on his Barometer Soup album.

-In all, twenty of Hiaasen's novels and nonfiction books have been on the New York Times Best Seller lists.
+Twenty-one of Hiaasen's novels and nonfiction books have been on the New York Times Best Seller lists.
 His work has been translated into 34 languages.
-In 2016, his novel Razor Girl was short-listed for the Bollinger Everyman Wodehouse award for comic fiction in England.
+In 2016, his novel Razor Girl was shortlisted for the Bollinger Everyman Wodehouse Prize.

-An earlier Hiaasen novel, Strip Tease, was adapted into a 1996 feature film starring Demi Moore and Burt Reynolds.
-Another book, Bad Monkey, is being adapted for a series on Apple TV.
-It will star Vince Vaughn and is being written and executive produced by Bill Lawrence, who co-created Ted Lasso.
-The series is tentatively scheduled to begin airing in mid-2023.
+An earlier Hiaasen novel, Strip Tease, was adapted into the 1996 feature film Striptease starring Demi Moore and Burt Reynolds.
+Another book, Bad Monkey, has been adapted into a series on Apple TV.
+It stars Vince Vaughn and is written and executive produced by Bill Lawrence, who co-created Ted Lasso.
+The series began airing in August 2024.
+Bad Monkey has been renewed for a second season.

 Hiaasen's first venture into writing for younger readers was the 2002 novel Hoot, which was named a Newbery Medal honor book.
 It was adapted as a 2006 film of the same name (starring Logan Lerman, Brie Larson and Luke Wilson).
 The movie was written and directed by Wil Shriner.
 Jimmy Buffett provided songs for the soundtrack, and appeared in the role of Mr. Ryan, a middle school teacher.